 There are about 300 videos and 3000 illustrations, including photographs, drawings, graphs, and cartoons.
 A comprehensive

-Finally, secondary or tertiary sortings of search results can be made by including other search items such as author or topic.
-Thus, following the example above, all Condylactis entries could be further sorted to ones relating to topics of diet, reproduction, defense, or what-have-you.
+Finally, secondary or tertiary sortings of search results can be made in BCCR by including other search items such as author or topic.
+Thus, using the example above, all Condylactis entries could be further sorted to ones relating to topics of diet, reproduction, defense, or what-have-you.
 How the index can be used should be obvious once you get started.

 You can access topics via the drop-down menu at the top of each page, or via the various links shown in blue throughout the text.
 All my own photographs and videos in BCCR are free for the taking.
 If, however, there is a "courtesy of..." descriptor, it means they belong to someone else and you must contact the person named for permission to use them.
 If you do use any resource item an acknowledgement and link to BCCR would be appreciated.

 Special acknowledgements: the idea for BCCR was really motivated by the publication of several wonderfully illustrated books on Caribbean flora and fauna including Paul Humann’s series of descriptive guides, Ned Deloach’s fascinating account of reef-fish behaviour, and the Littler’s comprehensive guide to marine plants.
 By opening the scientific literature for specific references to the reef and its inhabitants, these books have been invaluable in creating the BCCR.
 I have strived for accuracy throughout the work, but I know that there will be many mistakes and omissions.
 Input from you on any aspect of the production is welcome.
 You can reach me at firstname.lastname@example.org

 Special contributions of video and photographs from friends and colleagues are acknowledged elsewhere (see Thanks accessible from the menu above).